MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling

 \section{Methodology}

-While recent text-to-video generation models~\cite{yang2024cogvideox, wang2024lavie, chen2024videocrafter2, hong2022cogvideo, mochi1} have achieved impressive visual quality, they frequently fail to generate physically plausible and structurally coherent human motion, especially in scenarios involving whole-body or long-range movement.
-To address this limitation, we propose MoCo, a novel framework designed to enhance structural consistency while preserving high-quality visual appearance, conditioned solely on the given text prompt $p$.
-We begin by introducing the preliminaries of the proposed MoCo in Section~\ref{Preliminary}.
-Afterwards, we describe the structure-appearance decoupling in detail in Section~\ref{decoupling}.
-To enhance the fine-grained controllability of sparse structural guidance, we propose the Human-Aware Dynamic Control (HADC) modules in Section~\ref{hadc}.
-Finally, the training objectives are outlined in Section~\ref{traing objectives}, including the proposed dense tracking loss designed to improve motion coherence.
+While recent video generation models~\citep{yang2024cogvideox, kong2024hunyuanvideo, wan2025wan} have achieved impressive visual quality, they frequently fail to generate physically plausible and structurally coherent human motion, especially in scenarios involving complex movement.
+Our MoSA aims to enhance structural consistency while preserving high-quality visual appearance, We present our method using the text-to-video setting as the primary example, while providing details of the image-to-video variant in Sec.~\ref{sec:i2v} of the appendix.

+Specifically, we begin by introducing the preliminaries of video generation models in Sec.~\ref{Preliminary}.
+Afterwards, we describe the structure-appearance decoupling in detail in Sec.~\ref{decoupling}.
+To enhance the fine-grained controllability of sparse structural guidance, we propose the Human-Aware Dynamic Control (HADC) modules in Sec.~\ref{hadc}.
+Finally, the training objectives are summarized in Sec.~\ref{traing objectives}, which encompass the proposed dense tracking loss and contact constraint.